ietf/tao/Tao.md

 3.11 EDU to the Rescue

 If certain aspects of the IETF still mystify you (even after you finish reading the Tao), you'll want to drop in on the on-site training offered by the Education (EDU) team.
 These informal classes are designed for newcomers and seasoned IETFers alike.
-In addition to the Newcomer Training, the EDU team offers two in-depth tutorials that are indispensable for both novices and longtime IETF attendees.
+In addition to the Newcomer Training, the EDU team offers two in-depth tutorials that are indispensable for both newcomers and longtime IETF attendees.
 EDU sessions are generally held on Sunday afternoons and are posted to watch later as well.

 During registration you will also be offered to be linked to a mentor.
 This is also organized by the EDU team; you will be paired with volunteers who have experience in the IETF and can help you hit the ground running.
 Ideally you have a call with your mentor before the meeting, a meeting during the beginning of the meeting, and check in some time during the meeting, so they can help you with any questions you might have.